 If you are a Penn State Law student interested in spending a semester in a gender equity externship, please contact Prof. Andrea Matwyshyn - andreamm [at] psu.edu.
 Manglona Lab litigation initiatives and a co-curricular clinical class will launch in January 2022.

 The Manglona Lab at Penn State Law was founded in February 2021 with an endowed gift from hacker and entrepreneur Katie Moussouris, the daughter of Anuncia Donecia Songsong Manglona, through the Pay Equity Now Foundation to honor the memory of her late mother, Anuncia Donecia Songsong Manglona, who faced her own struggles with gender and racial discrimination during her career as a Chamorro scientist working on in vitro fertilization and stem cell research.

 The Manglona Lab is supported through donations of all sizes.
 If you would like to support our mission, please donate.
 The Manglona Lab hopes to expand its offerings to include entrepreneurship services.
 If you would like to make an endowed gift to support this expansion or to otherwise financially assist with a targeted expansion of the Lab's services, please contact the Manglona Lab's faculty director, Prof. Andrea Matwyshyn at

 How we can help

-If you are interested in learning more about working with the Manglona Lab on your case, please fill out the following potential client intake form and we will contact you to learn more after July 1, 2021.
+If you are interested in learning more about working with the Manglona Lab on your appellate case, a potential client intake form will be available after September 1, 2021.